 Some of the most exciting locations during the three-day programme are the subterranean heat pump facility under the Esplanade

 A new feature in the event is a theme architect.
 The 83-years old architect and designer, Arts Academician Juha Leiviskä

 For the occasion, Archinfo Finland has produced a documentary film Virtuoso of Light, on which Leiviskä talks about his architectural thinking and presents four of his projects.
 The 25-minute video was written and produced by Miina Jutila and filmed and edited by Petteri Kari.
-The video will be screened at Oodi on Saturday 18 May at 10 AM and it may also be watched through this link.
+The video will be screened at Oodi on Saturday 18 May at 10 AM and it may also be watched on YouTube through this link.

 On Friday 17 May Open House Helsinki opens the doors to Helsinki University’s Swedish School of Social Science (2009) designed by Leiviskä.
 The school is located in the city centre campus in the district of Kruununhaka.
 The same day, three projects sharing a city block in the Vallila district are presented: Vallila Library (1991), Daycare Centre Runo (1991) and Runopuisto terraced house (2004).

 On Saturday 18 May, the architect himself will guide us to the Church of the Good Shepherd in Pakila, to which an extension was completed in 2003 according to Leiviskä’s design.
 Tours are organised also in Sandels Cultural Centre (2007) in Töölö and Kipparintalo flats for disabled youth (2015) in Kalasatama.